Hypertrophy vs Strength Training: What’s the Difference & Which Should You Choose?

 Not sure whether to train for size or strength?
 Get matched with a coach who aligns your training with your goals.

-Hypertrophy programs: Strength programs:
+Aspect Hypertrophy Strength

 Want a program that blends both size and strength?
 Hire a coach who can balance both intelligently.